aplteam/Cider/docs/Cider-User-Guide.md

 #.Cider.Admin.Make 1 ⍝ Execute this for creating a new version
 ```

-The output is compiled from the config parameter values `CIDER.parent`, `CIDER.projectSpace`, and `CIDER.make`, and the comment is then added.
+The output is compiled from the config parameter values `CIDER.parent`, `CIDER.projectSpace` and `CIDER.make`, and the comment is then added.

 However, if the first non-white space character of `make` is a `]`, its definition would just be printed to the session together with a comment because then it's obviously a user command.